JeanLucPons/BTCCollider/README.md

 # Note of DP method tradeoff

 This picture illustrates the overhead you get according to the number of random walk and the number of distinguiseg bits.
-All experimental points (red points) are an average on 1000 collisions.
+All experimental points (red points) are averaged on 1000 collisions.
-The blue curve is an experimental fit with Z+Z.pow(nbWalk*pow(2.0,dp-20)/2,2/5), this fit works rather well when dp > 11.
+The blue curve is an experimental fit with Z+Z.pow(nbWalk*pow(2.0,dp-20)/2,2/5), this fit works rather well when dp > 9.
 Z=sqrt(PI/2.2^40).
-The green curve is the average of the birthday paradox without using DP method (DP0).
+The green curve is the natural average of the birthday paradox without using DP method (DP0).
-Significant overhead appear when dp > 20 - log2(nbWalk), for 40 bits collision.
+Significant overhead appear when dp >= ceil(n/2 - log2(nbWalk)), for n bits collision.

 ![JSSHTerminal](img/hash160_col40.jpg)